‘Food poor’ criteria must consider cost of healthy diet

 The physician also emphasized that P64 for three meals a day does not suffice to meet a healthy diet for one person.

-“Sadly, poor families tend to purchase cheaper and easy-to-prepare food which can include ultra-processed foods like instant noodles or canned meat that have inadequate nutrients and too much sugar, sodium or fats,” said Galvez.
+“Sadly, poor families tend to purchase cheaper and easy-to-prepare food which can include ultra-processed foods like instant noodles or canned meat that have inadequate nutrients and too much sugar, sodium or fats,” he said.

+Galvez also noted that such unhealthy diet increases the risk of undernutrition and other noncommunicable diseases like diabetes, cancer and heart disease.

+Citing a research conducted by the Ateneo Policy Center, a low income family of five in the Philippines will need a daily budget of P693 to afford the cheapest raw food for a healthy plate, according to Galvez.